 Studies of the Dead Sea or Salt Sea, a unique geological feature between Israel and Jordan, have revealed that it is indeed evaporating at an alarming rate.
-Evaporation is actually part of the process which gives the Dead Sea its unique properties, but the evaporation has become unsustainable because of the diversion of fresh water from the river which once fed the Dead Sea.
+Evaporation is actually part of the process which gives the sea its unique properties, but the evaporation has become unsustainable because of the diversion of fresh water from the river which once fed the body of water.
 In the early twenty-first century, it was estimated that the Dead Sea could essentially vanish within several decades at the current evaporation rate.
 This has led to concerns among environmentalists and the people who live in the region, since the Dead Sea is ecologically very intriguing, and it is a large source of revenue for both of the neighboring governments.

 The Dead Sea is a massive inland lake.
-Two things make the Dead Sea intriguing.
+Two things make this body of water intriguing.
 The first is the hypersalinity of the water, which has a high concentration of mineral salts from the Earth's crust.
 The concentration is so high that the salts often pile up on the shore, and people swimming in the sea bob like corks.
-The second point of interest is the fact that the Dead Sea is slowly sinking, because it is located in a rift between two tectonic plates.
+The second point of interest is the fact that the sea is slowly sinking, because it is located in a rift between two tectonic plates.
 As the plates pull apart, the rift deepens, and the Dead Sea sinks lower; around one foot (30 centimeters) every year.

 The body of water first got its name when visitors noticed a lack of life in the area.
 It was believed that no organisms could survive in the extremely salty conditions.
 Some extremophilic bacteria have since proved this theory to be untrue, but there is certainly a dearth of large animal and plant life in the region.